+SECTION A

-SECTION A General Statement of Policy
+General Statement of Policy

-The health and safety of both staff and students has always been of paramount importance to the Governing Body.
+The health and safety of both staff and students has always been of paramount importance to the Governing Body of Linton Primary School.
 Under the Local Management of Schools framework, the Governors of the school share the responsibility for health and safety with the Local Authority (LA) which is Northumberland County Council (NCC).